Microphone practice: Jecklin disk technique

 The Jecklin disk technique is similar to A-B recording, using two omnidirectional microphones spaced 36 cm apart.
 A sound-absorbing Jecklin disk with 35 cm diameter is placed between the two microphones.
 The disk makes the apparent separation between the mics much larger than an equivalent A-B recording.

 Choosing a technique

 If a stereo signal is to be reproduced in mono, out-of-phase parts of the signal will cancel, which may cause the unwanted reduction or loss of some parts of the signal.
-This can be an important factor in choosing which technique to use.
+Mono compatibility can be an important factor in choosing which technique to use.